TimyVillarmia/realworld-conduit/README.md

-# RealWorld Conduit: Full-Stack .NET & React Monorepo
+# RealWorld Conduit: Full-Stack .NET & React

 This repository represents a full-stack implementation of the [RealWorld](https://github.com/gothinkster/realworld) specification.
 It integrates a high-performance **.NET** backend with a modern **React** frontend to create a complete social blogging platform.